sverweij/js-makedepend/README.md

 ## DEPRECATION NOTICE
 From november 2018 I won't maintain js-makedepend anymore.
 If you need it: fork it or find an alternative.

-#### Timeline:
+#### Timeline
-- 2018-11-10: Add deprecation notice
+- 2018-11-10: Add deprecation notice.
-- End of december 2018: Own projects using js-makedepend don't use it anymore
+- December 2019: Own projects using js-makedepend don't use it anymore
-- January 2018: depcrate the package on npm
+- January 2019: deprecate the package on npm, chuck everything from the README except the deprecation notice.
-- February 2018: Archive and/ or delete the repo
+- February 2019: Archive and/ or delete the repo

 #### Why?
 - js-makedepend isn't heavily used.